prathamr1/IOTL_2025/README.md

 # Arduino & ESP32 Code Repository

 Welcome to the Arduino & ESP32 code repository!
 This collection contains various scripts and examples to help you with microcontroller-based projects.
+This repository holds the codes of practicals that I've executed and implemented as a part of SPPU AI&DS Sem-IV IoT Laboratory course.

 ## 📌 Overview